-• Travel payments are income if you provided services that were equal to or greater in value than the payments received.
+Travel payments are income if you provided services that were equal to or greater in value than the payments received.
 You must disclose income totaling \$500 or more from a single source during the period covered by the statement.
 You have the burden of proving the payments are income rather than gifts.
 When reporting travel payments as income, you must describe the services you provided in exchange for the payment.
 You are not required to disclose the date(s) for travel payments that are income.

-City council member MaryClaire Chandler is the chair of a 501(c)(6) trade association, and the association pays for her travel to attend its meetings.
-Because MaryClaire is deemed to be providing equal or greater consideration for the travel payment by virtue of serving on the board, this payment may be reported as income.
-Payments for MaryClaire to attend other events for which she is not providing services are likely considered gifts.
-Note that the same payment from a
+City council member MaryClaire Chandler is the chair of a 501(c)(6) trade association, and the association pays for MaryClaire's travel to attend its meetings.
+Because

+MaryClaire is deemed to be providing equal or greater consideration for the travel payment by virtue of serving on the board, this payment may be reported as income.
+Payments for MaryClaire to attend other events for which they are not providing services are likely considered gifts.